SHARE THIS ARTICLE

 Would your business have to close its doors temporarily if you experienced a data breach?
 If so, for how long?
 Think about the cost of a temporary closure, and factor that into your equation.

-Finally, tack on added costs for legal fees and damages in the event your company is taken to court or sued over customer information being lost.
-And, consider if you could handle the public relations side of a breach like this in-house, or if you’d need to hire support.
+Finally, think about costs for legal fees and damages in the event your business is taken to court or sued over customer information being lost.
+Consider if you could handle the public relations (PR) side of a breach like this in-house or if you’d need to hire support.

-Cyber Liability Insurance costs vary a lot because the digital assets of different companies also vary a lot.
-As a result, premiums start as low as $100 per month and go up to $10,000 per month and beyond (for companies with the highest levels of risk).
+Cyber Liability Insurance costs vary much like the digital assets of different businesses.
+As a result, premiums start as low as $100 per month and go up to $10,000 and beyond (for companies with the highest levels of risk) per month.

 The best way to find out what your specific company needs and costs are is to request a detailed quote.
 We’ll work with your IT department (or whoever is in charge of tech and security) to get all of the information we need, then give you exactly the details you need.